go-macaron/bindata/README.md

 # bindata

-Package bindata is a helper module that allows to use in-memory static and template files for Macaron. (https://github.com/jteeuwen/go-bindata)
+Package bindata is a helper module that allows to use in-memory static and template files for Macaron via go-bindata (https://github.com/jteeuwen/go-bindata)

 Using go-bindata convert your template and public directories into individual packages.
 Import the packages and use them like the example below.

 ## Example
 ```go